What You Need To Know About The National Housing Fund

-The term National Housing Fund is one that leaves confusion in the mind of lots of people.
-Are you one of the those struggling to understand the concept of the National Housing Fund?
-Here’s what you need to know about the National Housing Fund!
+The term National Housing Fund leaves confusion in the mind of lots of people.
+Are you one of those struggling to understand the concept of the National Housing Fund?
+We got you covered!

 What is the National Housing Fund?

-The National Housing Fund (NHF) established by the Act 3 of 1992 is a Federal Government Scheme that entitles all Nigerians over the age of 21 who are employed and earning to a low-interest, government-funded loan.
-The purpose of the Scheme is to make it easier to raise money to provide cheap housing for Nigerians, guarantee that loans are accessible for Nigerians to build, buy, or repair their homes, and offer low-cost mortgage financing to low-salary earners.
+The National Housing Fund (NHF), established by the Act 3 of 1992, is a Federal Government Scheme that entitles all Nigerians over 21 who are employed and earning to a low-interest, government-funded loan.
+The aim of the NHF scheme is to make it easier to raise money to provide cheap housing for Nigerians, guarantee that loans are accessible for Nigerians to build, buy, or repair their homes, and offer low-cost mortgage financing to low-salary earners.

-The scheme clearly states that Nigerian workers working in the public and private areas of the economy and making N3,000 or more a year are required to contribute approximately 2.5% of their basic monthly salary to the Fund via the Federal Mortgage Bank of Nigeria (FMBN).
+The scheme clearly states that Nigerian workers working in the public and private areas of the economy and making N3,000 or more a year must contribute approximately 2.5% of their basic monthly salary to the fund via the Federal Mortgage Bank of Nigeria (FMBN).

 Aims and Objectives of the National Housing Fund.

-- Facilitating the mobilization of the fund in order to provide affordable housing for Nigerians.
+- It facilitates the mobilization of funds to provide affordable housing for Nigerians.

-- Guarantee that loans are available to Nigerians at all times for the building, buying, and upgrading of residential homes.
+- Guarantee that loans are always available to Nigerians for building, buying, and upgrading residential homes.

 - Encourage the capital market to invest in real estate development by offering incentives.